 Amsterdam at a glance

-Founded in the late 12th century as a small fishing village on the banks of the Amstel, Amsterdam is now the largest city in the Netherlands and is undoubtedly the cultural centre.
-Known for its friendly, free-spirited liberalism, Amsterdam is home to a creative mix of outstanding museums, picturesque canals, the red light district and millions of bicycles.
+Amsterdam is the largest city in the Netherlands and is undoubtedly the cultural centre.
+Known for its friendly, free-spirited liberalism, Amsterdam is home to a creative mix of outstanding museums, picturesque canals, the red-light district and millions of bicycles.

-The city is made up of 90 islands with 400 linking bridges, many of which are beautifully lit at night.
-Steeped in old world charm, Amsterdam is home to 7,000 historically registered buildings, many of which exist along the city’s narrow waterways.
-Construction of Amsterdam’s canals began in 1613 with numerous merchant houses springing up in the city centre.
-Today many of these historic homes and businesses have been lovingly preserved, some of which have been converted into museums and hotels, so that they continue to be a part of the Dutch landscape.
+The city is made up of around 90 islands with over 400 linking bridges, many of which are beautifully lit at night.
+Steeped in old world charm, Amsterdam is home to more than 7,000 historically registered buildings, many of which exist along the city’s narrow waterways.
+Lots of these historic homes and businesses have been lovingly preserved, some have been converted into museums and hotels, so that they continue to be a part of the Dutch landscape.

 Getting around